 We sometimes receive queries and applications from candidates who have taken a variety of scientific access and foundation courses.
 If you have taken this route, you should read the general guidance for Cambridge applications at this link.
 In any case, you are advised to contact in advance the admissions office of the college to which you are thinking of applying.

-For applications in 2023, all Veterinary Medicine applicants will be asked to take the University’s pre-interview ‘Natural Sciences Admissions Assessment’.
+For applications from 2024, all Veterinary Medicine applicants will be asked to take the University’s pre-interview ‘Engineering and Science Admissions Assessment’.
+Please ensure you register for this assessment - separately from submitting your UCAS form.

 4. The Interview